Andycipation/scramble-buddy/README.md

 Discord bot for generating Rubik's Cube scrambles.

 ## To-do
-- cram more information into each log, up to the maximum message length
+- add more features, e.g. more detailed stats
 - clean up the code!